Deepanshi004/CauseEffectApp/README.md

-## Needs Improvement and plus Scroll down to see Next Data
+## Needs Improvement + Scroll down to see Next Data